-Students begin studies in their undergraduate degree program in the semester after they satisfy both of the following criteria:
+Students begin studies in their undergraduate degree program in the semester after they satisfy both of the criteria below.
+These students are assigned an ELP score of 1.

 - achieve a score of 72 or above on the iBT with a minimum score of 21 on the Writing part (543 or above on the ITP), or an overall score of 80 or above on the iBT; or a score of 6.0 on the IELTS (Academic Version) combined with a minimum score of 6.0 on the Writing part, or an overall score of 6.5 or above on the IELTS (Academic Version) - pass ELP 211, ELP 221 and one BPE course, or pass the Bridge Program Exit Test.
-Students who meet either one of these two requirements are assigned an ELPT score of 1.
+Students who meet either one of these two requirements satisfy the criteria.